-Students who receive a failing grade for a course must contact the Director of Student Services to determine the next course availability.
+Students who receive a failing grade for a course must contact Student Services to determine the next course availability.
 Depending on course availability, the student will be notified of ramifications this may cause, such as an extended graduation date and/or an impact to Title IV funds.